tvsnarayana/tech-interview-handbook/algorithms/README.md

-Coding Questions
+Algorithm Questions
 ==

 These are questions you can think in your head or clarify with the interviewer.
-They may lead you to discover corner cases you might have missed out or even point you to the optimal approach!
+They may lead you to discover corner cases you might have missed out or even lead you towards the optimal approach!

 ### Steps

 - Repeat the question back at the interviewer.
   - Make sure you understand exactly what he is asking.
   - If you misunderstood and when you repeat back the question, he'll clarify.
-- Clarify about the question upon hearing it.
+- Clarify about the question upon hearing it (where relevant).
   - How is the dictionary stored?
   - How big is the input?
   - How big is the range of input values?